kolonist/node-i18n-x/README.md

 `array` containing `strings` with locales your application supports.<br>
 **Default**: `['en']`

 The only parameter you really need to start wotking with the library.
 Provided values can be used as values of corresponding cookies, query params, subdomains, etc. You also need localization JSON files with names from this array and `.json` extention.

 ##### `defaultLocale`
 `string` containing locale to use when other locale is not provided to your application or can't be defined for some reason.<br>
 **Default**: `'en'`

+##### `jointDir`
+`string` containing directory with localization files common for all application.<br>
+**Default**: `'locales'`

+This directory will be read and cached at the start of the application when library initialized and it cannot be changed later.
+Use it to localize common parts of application, e.g. main menu or footer.

+If you use the same localization string in this common file and in unit specific file defined by `baseDir` and `directory` then value from specific file will be used.

+If this directory or file for some language not exists then it will be ignored.

 ##### `baseDir`
 `string` containing base directory for constructing localization file path<br>